sparsh2/CS-555-Senior-Sage/README.md

 ![architecture diagram](./assets/Architecture-diagram.png)

 - We are leveraging OpenAI APIs for our project.
 The 2 models that we are using are `GPT 4o mini` and `Whisper`
-- We have opted for microservice based architecture for scalability in mind as each service (as shown in the diagram) can be horizontally scaled to meed the growing user base.
+- We have opted for microservice based architecture with scalability in mind as each service (as shown in the diagram) can be horizontally scaled to meed the growing user base.
 - The system is designed to be HIPAA compliant
   - `Storage Service` enforces strict authorization rules for who can access what resources and data
   - It will also log data access requests (and whether or not it was granted) for auditing purposes